NEWARK, N.J. - Martin Brodeur stands alone among NHL goaltenders.

 Stationed at the left side of the net, Zajac got a slam-dunk for his 20th goal when Zajac found him at 6:01 as a Blackhawks penalty ended.

-Elias led a 2-on-1 with Gionta late in the second period and then pumped his fist after the puck went into the net, allowing Elias to break assistant coach John MacLean's record for points with the Devils.
+Elias led a 2-on-1 with Gionta late in the second period and then pumped his fist after the puck went into the net, allowing Elias to pass assistant coach John MacLean as the team's all-time leading scorer.

 Notes: Roy earned his 551 wins in 1,029 games with Montreal and Colorado. ...
 Chicago has not beaten New Jersey since Oct.
 10, 1998.
 The Blackhawks are 0-8-2-1 in that span. ...
+Despite the loss, Khabibulin has a 6-3-3 mark against Brodeur. ...
 Langenbrunner's goal gave him points in nine straight games.